praveek/launch.en/help/launch-reference/publishing/hosts/managed-by-adobe-host.md

 ### Browser caching {#browser}

-The CDN embed code is also cached on the browser through the use of the `cache-control` HTTP header.
+Library builds are also cached on the browser through the use of the `cache-control` HTTP header.
 When using Adobe-managed hosts, you do not have control over the headers returned in API responses, so the Adobe default for caching is used.
 In other words, you cannot utilize custom headers for Adobe-managed hosts.
 If you require a custom `cache-control` header, you may want to consider [self-hosting](self-hosting-libraries.md) instead.

-The time-to-live (TTL) for your browser-cached embed code (determined by the `cache-control` header) will vary depending on the environment you are using:
+The time-to-live (TTL) for your browser-cached library build (determined by the `cache-control` header) will vary depending on the Launch environment you are using:

 | Environment | `cache-control` value |
 | --- | --- |